 Employers also pay a contribution towards the pension costs.
 This amount is decided every three years following an independent actuarial evaluation by the Fund's Actuary, Mercer.
-In 2009/10 the contribution rates for employers in the Warwickshire Pension Fund range from 0% to 29.3% based on the last valuation as at 31 March 2007.
+In 2009/10 the contribution rates for employers in the Warwickshire Pension Fund range from 0% to 39.0% based on the valuation as at 31 March 2007.

-Employer rates are being reviewed and will be revised from 1 April 2011
+Employer rates are being reviewed following the 2010 valuation and will be revised from 1 April 2011

-Investment report for the year ended 31 March 2010
+Investment Report for the year ending 31 March 2011